YusufHaroon/RAG-LlamaIndex/README.md

 # Retrieval-Augmented Generation (RAG)

-This project demonstrates a **Retrieval-Augmented Generation (RAG)** pipeline that combines document retrieval with a large language model for question answering.
+This project demonstrates a **Retrieval-Augmented Generation (RAG)** pipeline that combines document retrieval with large language model for question answering.

 ## Overview